maevadevs/Learn-SQL-Server/1-dml-dql/07-subquery/02-correlated-subquery.md

 - Also known as a *Repeating Subquery*
 - A subquery that depends on the outer query for its values
   - Normally, a subquery executes first before the outer query
   - So typically, the outer query is the one that depends on the subquery
-- A correlated subquery is a subquery that uses the values of the outer query
+- **A correlated subquery is a subquery that uses the values of the outer query**
   - It depends on the outer query for its values
   - Because of this dependency, a correlated subquery cannot be executed independently as a simple subquery
-  - A correlated subquery is executed repeatedly, once for each row evaluated by the outer query
+  - **A correlated subquery is executed repeatedly, once for each row evaluated by the outer query**
   - You can think of Correlated Subquery as a *For-Loop-ed* query
-  - The correlated subquery is executed once for each item evaluated by the outer query

 ## Example